LSR 2-1 Sportster

 RB Racing LSR 2-1 exhaust systems use either one or two slip joints depending on the model.
 We suggest you put a coating of Permatex 598B ULTRA BLACK in the slip joint.
 None of our slip joints use any clamps because then they wouldn't be slip joints anymore.
 The inner pipe gets hotter that the outer pipe and they grow into each other and form a tight seal.
 The 598B is a non hardening gasket material and will prevent any leakage from condensation that forms in the pipe and, with the usual carbon particles, will actually seal better over time.
 It also makes the pipes easy to take apart later on.
 Get a tube before you install your RB racing exhaust system.

-All RB Racing LSR exhaust systems come standard with a machined and heliarced oxygen sensor boss just below your front exhaust port.
-This port is designed to accept and oxygen sensor (18mm x 1.5mm) which will allow you to use our RSR Air/Fuel Ratio Meter to tune and monitor in real-time your air/fuel ratio.
-Also, if you really wish to get 55mpg and kick ass, our RSR Fuel Injection's closed-loop heated O-Sensor will plug directly into this port.
+All RB Racing LSR non-efi exhaust systems come standard with a 18mm machined and heliarced oxygen sensor boss just below your front exhaust port.
+Efi systems come standard with two O-Sensor Ports.
+You use our RSR Air/Fuel Ratio Meter to monitor in real-time your air/fuel ratio.
+Invaluable for tuning.

 Ease of Installation: LSR 2-1 Mounting Brackets